basho/basho_docs/README.md

 ```
 ---
-title: Operating Riak
+title: Loading Data and Running MapReduce
 project: riak
 version: 0.10.0+
 document: tutorial
 toc: true
-index: true
+index: false
-audience: intermediate
+audience: beginner
-keywords: [operator]
+keywords: [tutorial, fast-track]
+prev: ["Basic HTTP Operations", "Basic-Riak-API-Operations.html"]
+up:   ["The Riak Fast Track", "index.html"]
+next: ["Links and Link Walking", "Links-and-Link-Walking.html"]
 ---
 ```

 The title will dictate the page name, rather than the old method of using the file name.
 This allows us more flexibility in our urls and specify names for wiki-links (which will first use title, before dropping back to the file name).
 The title will appear at the top of the document.

 The `project` assocates this file with a particular project, most of that time that is riak.
-It could also be riakcs, or riakeds.
+It could also be `riakcs`, or `riakee`.

 The `version` is a range for which this document is true.
 This allows the system to trim out any unnecessary documents if we render earlier or later versions (eg. if we render documents for version 1.3.0, but a document is no longer valid, it won't exist for that version).
 The ranges are specified using either greater/less than signs, plus/minus, or a version range.